fdb/sintlucasmasters/2024/students/julia-troscher.md

 ---
-student_name: "Julia Tröscher"
+student_name: 'Julia Tröscher'
-project_title: "There was a Never, there was a Yes  Yes/Emotion   (NOTE: two separate titles! please put them with a paragraph)"
+project_title: 'There was a Never, there was a Yes'
 context: Autonomous Context
 year: 2023-2024
 main_image: julia-troscher/1LGeXuks8tggylQzmOFcB_tu2gixdfkrx.jpg